Tips for Storytellers

 Catherine Burns from The Moth has a saying that the best stories are “scars not wounds.”
 Stories about wounds are so fresh that they’re unresolved.
 Try to reflect on moments in your life that you've had some time to process.

-LIKE YOU'RE SPEAKING TO A FRIEND
+PERFORM LIKE YOU'RE SPEAKING TO A FRIEND

 FIRST LINE & LAST LINE